 If you genuinely love and care for your partner, you will try your best to keep them by your side.
 Getting into a relationship might seem a little bit easy; however, maintain your relationship is not a walk in the park.

 You have to make sacrifices and be willing to compromise.
-Sticking to these golden relationships rules will help you take your relationship to greater heights.
+Sticking to these golden relationship rules will help you take your relationship to greater heights.
 So, stick to them by all means to maintain or take your relationship to the next level.